RichNasz/instructlab/knowledge/red_hat/products/rhel_ai/rhel_ai.md

 * Optimized bootable model runtime instances - Granite models & InstructLab tooling packaged as a bootable RHEL image, including Pytorch/runtime libraries and hardware optimization (NVIDIA, Intel and AMD).
 * Enterprise support, lifecycle & indemnification - Trusted enterprise platform, 24x7 production support, extended model lifecycle and model IP indemnification by Red Hat.

+# LAB: Large-Scale Alignment for ChatBots
+This work introduces LAB (Large-scale Alignment for chatBots), a novel methodology designed to overcome the scalability challenges in the instruction-tuning phase of large language model (LLM) training.
+Leveraging a taxonomy-guided synthetic data generation process and a multi-phase tuning framework, LAB significantly reduces reliance on expensive human annotations and proprietary models like GPT-4.
+We demonstrate that LAB-trained models can achieve competitive performance across several benchmarks compared to models trained with traditional human-annotated or GPT-4 generated synthetic data.
+Thus offering a scalable, cost-effective solution for enhancing LLM capabilities and instruction-following behaviors without the drawbacks of catastrophic forgetting, marking a step forward in the efficient training of LLMs for a wide range of applications.
+For more information refer to the [LAB: Large-Scale Alignment for ChatBots](https://arxiv.org/abs/2403.01081) paper.

+# IBM Granite models
+IBM® Granite™ is a family of artificial intelligence (AI) models built for business, to help drive trust and scalability in AI-driven applications.
+Open source and proprietary Granite models are available today.
+For more information refer to the [BIM Granite models](https://www.ibm.com/granite) web page.